José María Patoni: Murder

 Ortega returned to Mexico and arrived in Zacatecas on January 8, 1867, accompanied by General Patoni.
 He announced himself to Governor Anza and Secretary of State Marquez was sent to Gonzales Ortega to inquire on the purpose of his visit.
 Gonzales Ortega still upheld his claim to the presidency and asked for a conference with the governor.
-The conference was granted at which Anza arrested Ortega and Patoni and sent them to Juarez who had them remain in custody until he felt they were no longer a threat.
+The conference was granted at which Anza arrested Ortega and Patoni and sent them to Juárez who had them remain in custody until he felt they were no longer a threat.

 After his release, General Patoni arrived in Durango on the night of August 17, 1868, accompanied by his wife and fourteen year old nephew and checked in at a hotel.
 At three in the morning Patoni was awoken by two officials who ordered Patoni to follow them in the name of General Canto, chief of the local brigade belonging to the fourth division of the federal army.
 They took him to the south of the city where he was shot, and was left lying on the ground.
 In the morning the police picked up his corpse, and it was buried in the local cemetery on the same day.
 There was national outrage, and rumors of a government conspiracy, but the government denied any role in the incident, and the perpetrator General Benigno Canto was brought to trial and sentenced on February 2, 1873, to ten years imprisonment.